David Chipperfield: Saint Louis Art Museum expansion, Missouri, US (2005–2013)

 The Saint Louis Art Museum project in Saint Louis, Missouri, United States (2005–2013) involved building a major new wing attached to a landmark of American architecture, the gallery built by beaux-arts architect Cass Gilbert in 1904.
 The new building by Chipperfield, with 9,000 square metres of space, harmonizes smoothly with the classic building; its ground level is the same as that of the main floor of the Gilbert Building.
 The walls are dark concrete were poured and polished in place, and the roof of concrete caissons is designed to modify the light entering the galleries.
 To give the facade a distinctive look which also blended with the Gilbert building, Chipperfield speckled the dark grey polished concrete walls with fragments of the same kind of sandstone used in the Gilbert building.
-Edwin Heathcote of the Financial Times called it "a gem of clarity and deceptive simplicity...It is a building designed to glow, inside and out, one that is more about the intangibility of light than about mass reinforced by shadow."
+Edwin Heathcote of the Financial Times called it "a gem of clarity and deceptive simplicity...
+It is a building designed to glow, inside and out, one that is more about the intangibility of light than about mass reinforced by shadow.

 Turner Contemporary gallery, Margate, UK (2006–2013)

 The Turner Contemporary gallery is located beside a beach in Margate, on the north coast of Kent in south-east England.
-It is devoted to the works of painter J.M.W.
-Turner, his contemporaries, and those he influenced.
+It is devoted to the works of painter J. M. W. Turner, his contemporaries, and those he influenced.
 It is close to the historic boarding house where the artist often stayed.
 The museum is composed of six identical glass galleries, referred to as "Cristalins", which are interconnected.
 The sunlight from the south is softened by a system of shutters over the ceiling, and the buildings are raised on pylons to avoid flooding from the neighbouring sea.
-The fritted façades are designed to resist the dampness, corrosion and winds coming from the sea.
+The fritted glass façades are designed to resist the dampness, corrosion and winds coming from the sea.

-Colección Jumex, Mexico City, Mexico (2009–2013)
+Museo Jumex, Mexico City, Mexico (2009–2013)

-The Colección Jumex in Mexico City displays one of the largest private collections of contemporary art in Mexico, neighbouring a theatre and another museum in a modern neighbourhood of the city.
+The Museo Jumex in Mexico City displays one of the largest private collections of contemporary art in Mexico, neighbouring a theatre and another museum in a modern neighbourhood of the city.
 Zoning restrictions limited the space available, so Chipperfield put the museum administration, shop, and library in existing adjoining buildings, and devoted the Museum almost entirely to exhibit space.
 The galleries on the upper levels receive natural light from the skylights on the roof facing toward the west.
 The building is supported on fourteen columns, and is built of concrete covered with plaques of travertine limestone from Xalapa, in the state of Veracruz.
 The floor-to-ceiling windows on the lower floors have frames of stainless steel.